gebodal/annodoc/index.md

 From here, navigate to your annotation directory, select a paper, and you may begin annotating.

 Entity annotations are made by selecting spans of text with the cursor.
 Once selected, a window will appear allowing you to select the appropriate entity label, and any necessary attributes for the annotation.
 Relation annotations are made by clicking-and-dragging from one annotation to another.
-If an potential relation exists between the start and end annotations (and do note that some annotations are directional) a window will appear asking you to confirm the relation type.
+If a potential relation exists between the start and end annotations (and do note that some annotations are directional) a window will appear asking you to confirm the relation type.
 Note that once the appropriate entity/relation label has been selected in these windows, the selection may be confirmed by pressing the Enter key.

 An introduction to the brat interface may be found [here](http://brat.nlplab.org/manual.html).